georgercarder/possibleTestingEnvironmentBug/README.md

 Contracts `Good` and `Bad` both implement their respective interfaces.

-But the `IBad` interface declares and overloaded function and `Bad` implements these.
+But the `IBad` interface declares an overloaded function and `Bad` implements these.

 And the `IGood` interface declares a function which is not overloaded.